Priyanshuthapliyal2005/AlgoMonster/README.md

 ## Acknowledgements

-- Inspired by various algorithm visualizers available online.
+- Inspired by various AlgoMonsters available online.
 - Special thanks to the open-source community for their contributions.

 ## Author